acoomans/ACCodeSnippetRepositoryPlugin/README.md

 ![screenshots](Screenshots/screenshot02.png)

-When you fork, all snippets from the repository (in text format and with a _.m_ file extension) will be imported in Xcode.
+When you fork, all snippets from the repository (with the right format, see below _Format_) will be imported in Xcode.
 Existing snippets in Xcode are *NOT* exported to the repository.